-ServeRAID Programs for Windows NT and Windows 95
+ServeRAID programs for Windows NT and Windows 95

 The ServeRAID program files available for Windows NT consist of the ServeRAID Administration and Monitoring Program, device drivers, background-server components, and the IPSSEND and IPSMON command-line programs.
-(See "IPSSEND and IPSMON Programs" on page 158 for more information.)
+(See "IPSSEND and IPSMON programs" on page 158 for more information.)

-The IBM ServeRAID Administration and Monitoring Program for Microsoft Windows NT or Windows 95 is called the WIN32-Based program.
-This program provides a graphical interface that enables you to monitor ServeRAID configuration changes being performed on your server while your server is fully operational.
+The IBM ServeRAID Administration and Monitoring Program for Microsoft Windows NT or Windows 95 is called the Windows-Based program.
+This program provides a graphical interface that enables you to monitor ServeRAID configuration changes being performed on the server while the server is fully operational.
 You can create an array, delete an array, create a logical drive, change the RAID level, dynamically increase the logical drive size, rebuild an array, and perform other basic ServeRAID configuration functions.

-You can run the WIN32-Based program in the stand-alone mode only on a Windows NT server.
-Or, you can run the WIN32-Based program remotely on a Windows NT or Windows 95 client and access the client from a server that has TCP/IP, a background-server component (see "ServeRAID Background-Server Components"), and one of the following operating systems installed:
+You can run the Windows-Based program in the stand-alone mode only on a Windows NT server.
+Or, you can run the Windows-Based program remotely on a Windows NT or Windows 95 client and access the client from a server that has TCP/IP, a background-server component (see "ServeRAID background-server components"), and one of the following operating systems installed: